 The Story Behind Pedernales River Chili

 This iconic chili recipe holds a special place in American culinary history.
 Named after the Pedernales River flowing through the Johnson family ranch in Texas, this chili was regularly served at the LBJ Ranch and the White House during Lyndon B. Johnson’s presidency.
-The recipe came from Zephyr Wright, the talented cook who worked for the Johnson family for decades and whose culinary skills helped shape presidential entertaining.
+The recipe originated from Zephyr Wright, the talented cook who worked for the Johnson family for decades and whose culinary skills significantly contributed to shaping presidential entertaining.

 Lady Bird Johnson was so proud of this recipe that she made it available to anyone who requested it, often handing out printed recipe cards at White House events.
 This generous sharing of a family treasure speaks to the warm hospitality that defined the Johnson administration and Texas culture.